-Aleem Bharmal, QC is the Executive Director and a human rights lawyer at CLAS.
-He has practiced law at CLAS since 2002 and been its Executive Director since 2007.
+Aleem Bharmal, QC is a human rights lawyer at CLAS.
+He has practiced law at CLAS since 2002 and was its Executive Director for twelve years from 2008 to 2019.
 Prior to that, he was an associate lawyer practicing employment law with a large firm in Toronto.

 Aleem graduated from Trinity College, University of Toronto with a Bachelor of Arts in Philosophy in 1991 and obtained his law degree from the Allard School of Law, University of British Columbia in 1994.
 He was called to the Bars of both BC and Ontario in 1995 and 1997, respectively.

-Aleem has been a presenter on human rights, social justice and access to justice issues and is currently Co-Chair of both the Canadian Bar Association, BC Branch ("CBABC") Human Rights and Social Justice Sections, on the Executive of the Administrative Law Section, a member of the Government Relations Committee, and a volunteer mentor at the Allard School of Law, UBC.
+Aleem has been a presenter on human rights, social justice and access to justice issues and is currently Co-Chair of both the Canadian Bar Association, BC Branch (“CBABC”) Human Rights and Social Justice Sections, a member of the Executive Committee, and a volunteer mentor at the Allard School of Law, UBC.

 Aleem is also past Chair of the CBABC Access to Justice Committee as well as the Equality Committee at both the provincial and national levels.
 He is also a past member of the CBABC Judicial Advisory Committee and Truth & Reconciliation Working Group as well as the Law Society of BC Equity and Diversity Committee.